MRC-Epid-it24/deployment/instances/example/README.md

 - Set `intake24.internalApiBaseUrl` to the API server's host name or IP address reachable from the internal network.
 - Set `intake24.externalApiBaseUrl` to the API server's public host name or IP address reachable from the Internet.
 - (Optional) Set `intake24.ga.trackingCode` to Google Analytics property code
+- (Optional) Change `intake24.survey.displayCookieConsent` to switch ON or OFF the pop-up consent form for Cookie usage.

 Edit `instances/(instance name)/survey-site/play-app.json` and change the following
 values: